Internal links are a crucial part of a successful SEO strategy.

 Websites have a “freshness value” that Google detects and uses as part of its ranking algorithm.

-links from fresh sites [or pages] pass fresh value.
+According to Cyrus Shepard, “links from fresh sites [or pages] pass fresh value.”

-Pinging the old site with a new link helps to boost its likelihood of increasing rank in the SERPs.
-In the eyes of the search engines, readers who follow your internal links are actually “refreshing” your older content by showing that it’s still relevant.
+Pinging old pages with a new link helps to boost its likelihood of increasing rank in the SERPs.
+In the eyes of the search engines, readers who follow your internal links are actually “refreshing” your older content by showing it’s still relevant.

-When you update old content, Google’s crawler sees it again, indexes it again and most likely increases its ranking in the SERPs.
+When you update old content, Google’s crawler sees it again, indexes it again, and may increase its ranking in the SERPs.

-I recommend updating your old articles on a regular basis.
+We always recommend updating your old articles regularly.
 Here is a good process to follow on your old blog articles: